 TCSOS used multiple means to engage parents, students and staff in significant and purposeful ways to receive input that was used in the development of this LCAP.
 Input was received from teachers, coordinators, directors, administrators, other school personnel, local bargaining units, parents, family members, community partners, and students.
-Input was provided through online surveys, virtual meetings, and inperson meetings.
+Input was provided through online surveys, the California Healthy Kids Survey, and the School Site Council.
 TCSOS does not have a specific position for "principal."